 This unit is an introduction to the VCE Biology course.
-Concepts studied include: Experimental Design, Structure of cells, Classification, The immune system, Cell division and DNA mutations, Genetics and Simple inheritance.
+Concepts studied include: Experimental Design, Structure of cells, Classification, Cell division and DNA mutations, Genetics and Simple inheritance and Evolution.
 There will be a practical component to this unit, including formal practical reports and a scientific poster; and the skills required for experimentation will also be developed.